 One program already accomplishing this is MIND Research Institute’s ST Math program.

-ST Math—created by neuroscientists, mathematicians and educational innovators at MIND Research Institute—is a game-based supplemental math program that develops conceptual understanding by teaching math without words.
+ST Math—created by neuroscientists, mathematicians and educational innovators at MIND Research Institute—is a visual instructional program that leverages the brain's innate spatial-temporal reasoning ability to solve mathematical problems.
 Students are able to see abstract math concepts through graphically-rich visual models and real-time informative feedback.
 ST Math’s rigorous puzzles facilitate students' in action-oriented learning, which increases problem-solving skills.
 Students work through the mastery-based, standards-aligned curriculum at their own pace; meanwhile the teacher monitors progress, facilitates students who are struggling, and utilizes the digital manipulatives from the software in class lessons.

 With ST Math, students experience math in a totally different way.
 This learning experience has a proven positive effect on English learners, and the results have been seen time and time again across the country.